krasimir/actml/README.md

 Isn't it like writing React?
 Let's see step by step what ActML does.

 1. The `<A>` element is just a wrapper.
-2. `<GetProfile>` is an asynchronous function so ActML processor waits till it gets resolved.
-The function also has a result (the `return` statement). `exports` is a special prop which is saying "Export a variable with name "name" and make it available for other elements".
+2. `<GetProfile>` is an asynchronous function so ActML waits till the function is done. `<GetProfile>` also returns a result and has `exports` prop defined.
+That is a special prop which is saying "Export a variable with name "name" and make it available for other elements".
 3. `<Greeting>` needs the name of the user and uses the special dollar sign annotation which to ActML processor means "Inject a variable with name "name" as a prop".
 4. `<Greeting>` also has a function as child component and it sends its result there which in our case is the full message to the user.
 5. `<Print>` just gets the message and prints it out in the console.